You’re only as young as the last time you changed your mind.

 Broadcast: Alternate Meanings in Film and Video employs the innate immediacy of time-based art to spark reflection on the here and now.
 Looking to the late 1960s—a historical moment marked by deep uncertainty, social unrest, and radical transformation—this online exhibition loosely adopts famed psychologist and countercultural icon Timothy Leary’s mantra “turn on, tune in, drop out” as a guide for negotiating our present moment.

-The fourth and final chapter of Broadcast features historical films and videos by artists who worked at the forefront of their respective mediums during the late 1960s and ’70s.
+The fourth chapter of Broadcast features historical films and videos by artists who worked at the forefront of their respective mediums during the late 1960s and ’70s.

 The “Turn On” section of the exhibition presents two videos from the mid-1970s that demonstrate divergent approaches to generating self-awareness, on the level of both the audience and the artist.
 In Television Delivers People (1973), Richard Serra subverts familiar audio and video conventions in order to expose the ways in which audiences are exploited within the economics of broadcast television.
 In contrast, in her performance video Gestures (1974), Hannah Wilke turns the camera onto herself as she enacts hundreds of repetitive facial expressions and gesticulations, manipulating her face as sculptural material in order to emphasize the ways that such actions both defy and become coded within societal conventions of representation.